 How to Make Chocolate Cup Snappy

-Recently I began using a bit of coconut oil to thin out the chocolate coating and make it more snappy.
+Sometimes I add a tbsp of coconut oil to thin out the chocolate coating and make it more snappy.
 That means you probably need to keep the cups refrigerated or even frozen.
-That’s okay, though.
-They taste much better that way.
+But it really depends on the chocolate brand you use.
+I have used Lindt, HU and Enjoylife dairy free chips.
+Enjoylife especially doesn't need the coconut oil to set thin and snappy.

-I hope you enjoy my easy truffle recipe!
+I hope you enjoy my vanilla cream chocolate truffle!
 Make them in standard cupcake size as I have here, or mini for double the number.

 Good luck and tag me on Instagram if you make it!
 Or share to other social media.